 To change the background and site width:

-- Use Canvas Setting in Site Wide to choose if the page content expands to the full width of the browser or to the Site Width.
+- Use the Canvas setting tweak under Site wide to choose if the page content expands to the full width of the browser or to the Site width.

-- Set the canvas and footer background color with Canvas Color in Main Content.
+- Set the canvas and footer background color with Canvas color under Main content.

-- Set the header's background color with Navigation Background in Navigation.
+- Set the header's background color with Navigation background under Navigation.

 The site background displays on either side of the canvas area.
 It won't display if the canvas is set to full-width, unless the canvas is transparent.